 Set Insertion

-We can insert elements into the set container by using two member methods of std::set :
+We are able to add elements to the set container by employing two member functions of std::set:

 1. Insertion using the insert Function